 Yoga increases blood flow, it helps protects your spine, prevents joint and cartilage breakdown, betters bone health, drains your lymphs, boost immunity and this is just to name a few benefits.
 So please join us for morning yoga and see what all the fuss is about.

 Lucy took the training for Raynor Massage back home in Australia, continuing her studies in New Zealand and graduated in 2011.
 Upon graduating she bought a one-way ticket and moved to the island of Ibiza, taking along her massage table.
-That’s where she met Oliver for the first time and together they ultimately started A Couple of Healers, in one of the most spectacularly beautiful locations in the entire Mediterranean.
+That’s where she met Oliver for the first time and together they ultimately started The Retreat People, in one of the most spectacularly beautiful locations in the entire Mediterranean.

 Combining their passions and massage skills they created some very unique retreats for people to come for healing, relaxation, and rejuvenation.
 This is the perfect environment for gaining health and well-being, and for people to experience Raynor Massage for themselves.